judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-08-25-lost-stolen-passport-instructions.markdown

 categories:		['travel tips']
 tags:
   - response plan
-excerpt:		A lost or stolen passport can be one of the most panic-inducing realizations a traveler can encounter.
+description:		A lost or stolen passport can be one of the most panic-inducing realizations a traveler can encounter.
 This happens everyday, and there is a clear solution.
 image:			/assets/images/2016/08/lost-passport.jpeg
 ---